Ellen Lloyd - AncientPages.com - In Norse mythology, Seidr is the practice of magic and shamanism.

 Archaeological Evidence Shows Ancient Norse Shamans Did Exist

-A Völvawas a very powerful female shaman and her male counterpart was known as Vitki.
+A Völva was a powerful female shaman, and her male counterpart was Vitki.

-The practice of Seidr (in Old Norse, seiðr) is mentioned in many Norse sagas and evidence of Norse shamans’ existence has been unearthed by archaeologists.
+The practice of Seidr (in Old Norse, seiðr) is mentioned in many Norse sagas, and archaeologists have unearthed evidence of Norse shamans' existence.

 The term Seidr originated from the ritual of the Norse to boil salt, which also happens to be a purification rite.

-For example, when God Odin was determined to solve the mystery of his son’s dreams, mounted his horse, Slepnir, and made the long journey to the underworld, Nilfheim.
-There he called up a Völva and when she arose from her tomb, Odin introduced himself as Vegtam, the Wanderer, son of Valtam.
+For example, when God Odin was determined to solve the mystery of his son's dreams, he mounted his horse, Slepnir, and made the long journey to the underworld, Nilfheim.
+There, he called up a Völva, and when she arose from her tomb, Odin introduced himself as Vegtam, the Wanderer, son of Valtam.

 The Völva gave him advice, but as soon as she recognized it was God Odin in disguise, she refused to answer any more questions and sank into her tomb, vowing to speak no more until God Loki's chains were unbound—that is, until the end of the world.